thejimbirch/catsinmyyard/wp-content/plugins/schema/readme.txt

 Indeed, detailed information about the plugin can be found on the [documentation section](https://schema.press/docs/) on our website.

-= Are you going to add support for new schema.org types in the future? =
+= Are you going to support new schema.org types in the future? =

 Nope!
 The Schema plugin is meant to add markup to a basic WordPress installation, including those types (mostly Article, BlogPosting) which needs to be supported on a fresh install.

 Other schema.org types shall be added via [Plugin Extensions](https://schema.press/downloads/), or a custom code.

+= Is there a way to add a new schema.org type? =

+Yes we do.
+We have a premium schema.org plugin called [Schema Premium](https://schema.press/downloads/schema-premium/).

 = Is there a way to add a new schema.org type? =